 - In Dead Beat of The Dresden Files, Harry notices a pair of twins in the pub that he knows by sight that have twin telepathy.
 In the scene, they're playing chess together, which (amusingly) Harry finds somewhat masturbatory.

 - In the first book of the Evil Genius Trilogy, Jemima and Niobe (AKA Jem and Ni) are psychic twins that used their telepathic link to coordinate several successful burglaries, until they were enrolled in the Axis Institute.
 Unfortunately, their bond doesn't survive the strain of the coursework, and their part in the novel ends with Ni stoving Jem's head in with a computer monitor.

 - The Weasley twins in Harry Potter, especially in the movies.
 It's implied that they do this just to mess with people's heads.

-- In Mercedes Lackey's The Last Herald-Mage trilogy, one character has this with his twin.
+- In Mercedes Lackey's Last Herald-Mage Trilogy, one character has this with his twin.
 Then one of them dies, showing the reader that twin telepathy can be a bad thing.